 Standardization is at an early stage in Cameroon and is only partially regulated.
 The Department of Price Control, Weights and Measures is officially responsible for standards administration in Cameroon.
-Labels should be written in both French and English, and must include the country of origin as well as the name and address of the manufacturer.
-In addition, the product name, weight, and all ingredients including salt must be listed.
+Labels should be written both in French and English, and must include the country of origin as well as the name and address of the manufacturer.
+In addition, the product name, weight, and all ingredients, including salt, must be listed.
 Comments such as "made in," "to be consumed before a certain date," etc., should appear in either French or English.
-Canned goods require that the manufacture and the expiry dates be engraved or stamped on top of the package in indelible ink.
+For canned goods, it is required that the manufacture and the expiry dates be engraved or stamped on top of the package in indelible ink.
 Cigarettes destined for Cameroon must be pre-labeled.
 SGS may inspect the quality of any goods shipped into the country.
 In practice, imports are admitted into the country with little reference to standards or norms.